shwethanidd/volttron-pnnl-applications/GridServices/TransactiveControl/MarketAgents/AHUAgent/README.md

 # AHU Agent

 Transactive controls and coordination (TCC) agent that interacts with volttron market service as a consumer of electricity and a supplier of cooling air to VAV TCC agent.
 This agent represent VAV hardware devices that provide cooling to building zones

+Swetha's Note: Please explain what does AHU bid in the electricity market.
+And after the market is cleared how does AHU control the devices.

+An air handling unit (AHU) that provides air conditioning would obtain electricity at a certain cost directly from the energy market and then sell its product—cool air—to zones within the building.
+The zones electronically “bid” on the cooling capacity based on price and desired occupant comfort levels.

+Under this approach, the AHU or other controllable loads respond to a price-temperature curve that essentially relates the current energy price to the predetermined comfort expectations of building occupants.
+The curve influences AHUs to either reduce power load to balance cost and comfort objectives, or in cases of abundant, economical electricity, perhaps increase consumption to perform tasks in advance, such as pre-cooling a building."

 ## AHU Agent Configuration